 But swollen feet and ankles can be due to chronic heart and vascular diseases, kidney diseases, and obstruction of the lymphatic system.
-Therefore, if your feet swell excessively and there is no history of injuries, you must see your doctor right away.
+Therefore, if your feet swell excessively and there is no history of injuries, you must see your doctor immediately.

 Numbness and pins-and-needles sensation

-Numbness and/or pins and needles sensation of the feet is related to nerve problems of many underlying causes.
-If your gait becomes unstable and you can’t feel the ground because of the numbness, you are at risk of falling.
+Numbness and/or pins and needles sensation in the feet is related to nerve problems of many underlying causes.
+If your gait becomes unstable and you can’t feel the ground because of the numbness, you risk falling.

 Some of the common causes are:

 - A pinched nerve, for example, a herniated disk in the lower back.

 - Blood supply to a nerve in the foot is reduced or cut off due to peripheral artery disease (PAD).
 As well as foot numbness, the leg may be cold and painful.

 - Peripheral neuropathy is a complication of diabetes; as a result, the patient loses sensation in their feet.

 - Numbness can also be related to other neurological disorders such as Multiple Sclerosis, stroke, or long-standing alcoholism.